dreamengine/DETAAEFilters/README.md

+# NOTE: This library has been [merged](https://github.com/TheAmazingAudioEngine/TheAmazingAudioEngine/commit/73559c31c5cfecb374d3af1b2041169ea10a50f5) directly into The Amazing Audio Engine.
+The DETAAEFilters repository is therefore deprecated and will no longer be maintained.

-# DETAAEFilters
+# ~~DETAAEFilters~~
 [https://github.com/dreamengine/DETAAEFilters](https://github.com/dreamengine/DETAAEFilters)

 ## What It Does

+NOTE: This library has been [merged](https://github.com/TheAmazingAudioEngine/TheAmazingAudioEngine/commit/73559c31c5cfecb374d3af1b2041169ea10a50f5) directly into The Amazing Audio Engine.
+The DETAAEFilters repository is therefore deprecated and will no longer be maintained.

-`DETAAEFilters` simplifies getting basic audio filters up and running when using *The Amazing Audio Engine*.
+~~`DETAAEFilters` simplifies getting basic audio filters up and running when using *The Amazing Audio Engine*.
 Instead of always using raw C and *CoreAudio* patterns, `DETAAEFilters` provides object wrappers for each of the audio filters provided by Apple.
-E.g. to apply a low-pass filter to a signal, you can simply instantiate `DELowPassFilter` and set its frequency and resonance values properties.
+E.g. to apply a low-pass filter to a signal, you can simply instantiate `DELowPassFilter` and set its frequency and resonance values properties.~~

 ## How It Works